grantjenks/python-sortedcontainers/README.rst

 Python an integer requires at least 12 bytes.
 SortedList will add about 4 bytes per object stored in the container.
 That's pretty hard to beat as it's the cost of a pointer to each object.
-It's also 66% less overhead than a typical binary tree implementation for which every node must also store two pointers to children nodes.
+It's also 66% less overhead than a typical binary tree implementation (e.g. red-black tree, avl tree, aa tree, splay tree, treap, etc.) for which every node must also store two pointers to children nodes.

 SortedContainers takes all of the work out of Python sorted types - making your deployment and use of Python easy.
 There's no need to install a C compiler or